 The Santa Barbara Better Together Fund, a committee-advised field of interest fund at the Santa Barbara Foundation, established a grants program for small businesses.
 Partnering with local municipalities, the fund has received a combined $1 million that will double the impact from Santa Maria to Carpinteria.
-Grant cycles are underway or completed in the cities of Santa Maria and Carpinteria and in the unincorporated areas of Santa Barbara County.
 In the city of Goleta, nineteen small businesses recently received $105,000 to support the cost of re-opening, rent and other expenses to help them survive the pandemic.
-A grant cycle will soon be coming online in the city of Santa Barbara.
+Supported by the County of Santa Barbara, twenty small business in the unincorporated area of Santa Barbara County received $150,000.
+City of Carpinteria businesses received $60,000, and $75,000 was distributed in the city of Santa Maria.
+A grant cycle is currently underway in the city of Santa Barbara.
+Additional cycles will occur in the unincorporated areas and the city of Santa Maria.
 We are excited to partner with these municipalities to meet the needs of our small business community.

 Those who are fortunate enough to be able to give are encouraged to continue to give generously to the COVID-19 Joint Response Effort for Santa Barbara County.